alxblzd/alxblzd.github.io/_posts/2025-11-06-proj-terraform-proxmox-cloudinit.md

 ## Cloud-Init and VyOS

-VyOS routers can also be deployed with cloud-init, but they use a different format than standard Linux distributions.
-Instead of the usual cloud-init directives, VyOS only supports two top-level keys:
+If you're also running VyOS, you can deploy it with cloud-init, but the format differs from standard Linux.
+VyOS only supports two top-level keys:

 - **vyos_config_commands**: VyOS CLI commands executed on first boot
 - **write_files**: Custom files written to the system